 4. Improved Officer Protection

 We’ve already seen how the implementation of cameras – both body and dash cameras – has changed law enforcement.
-Automatically recording interactions between the police and the public has not only saved lives and improved outcomes, but the recordings have also proven invaluable in reducing complaints about officer behavior and even saved some officers’ careers.
+Automatically recording interactions between the police and the public has saved lives and improved outcomes, and the recordings have also reduced complaints about officer behavior.

 Technology is being used in other ways to more effectively protect officers.
 One of the more exciting developments taking shape is the development of a sophisticated “smart belt.”
 Worn by officers on duty, the belt monitors the officer’s movements and position, and it automatically alerts backup or dispatch of trouble when necessary.
 Dispatch itself is also beginning to use more sophisticated systems to collect and analyze real-time information, improving the safety of officers as they respond to calls.
 Other tools being implemented to improve officer safety include drones, robotic cameras and small robots that can be used in dangerous situations; for instance, these robots can be used to surveil a hazardous scene or locate threats.